 A senior-level course capstone designed to engage the student with the central questions of literary studies and to develop the student's skills in critical thinking and writing and in research.
-Prerequisite: Senior status.
+Must make a grade of C or better.
+Prerequisite: senior status

-ENG 4498-4499 Honors Research and Writing (1 credit hour per semester per course-TBA)
+ENG 4498-4499 Honors Research and Writing (1 credit hour per course per semester)

 The above courses are designed for outstanding students majoring in English.
 Taken collectively, they constitute the English upper-level honors program in which students may specialize in a selected area of literary study.
 Upon successful completion of all course work and other requirements, the student will be recognized as a graduate with English honors.
-Prerequisite: Junior or senior level, grade point average no less than 3.2 in English studies and completion of the English honors application procedure.
+Prerequisite: junior or senior level, grade point average no less than 3.2 in English studies and completion of the English honors application procedure.
 Consult the department chair for additional information.